henrypalasciano/GNAR-Python/README.md

 as described in the paper:
 📄 **[Generalized Network Autoregressive Processes and the GNAR Package](https://doi.org/10.18637/jss.v096.i05)**

 GNAR processes are a class of autoregressive models which describe the behaviour of multivariate time series on graphs.
+Each univariate time series represents a node on the graph, with information flowing between these via the edges.
+The graph imposes additional constraints on the parameters of the GNAR process, depending on the model class.

+- In **global-$\alpha$** models, all parameters are shared between nodes.
+- In **standard (or local-$\alpha$) models**, only the $\beta$ (neighbour set) coefficients are shared whereas the $\alpha$ (the autoregressive component) is node specific.
+- In **local-$\alpha\beta$** models, all parameters are node specific.

 ---